kmhosny/b2bf/README.md

 - test coverage
 - exception handling to prevent 500 returns
 - representation layer for the returned objects to prevent exposing all fields
-- full HATEOAS REST complayens
+- full HATEOAS REST compliance.